-Auditions for dance scholarships are held the first Saturday in February.
+Auditions for dance scholarships are held once a year in late January/early February.
 Click here to learn more or to register for the audition.

 Do I need to audition to be admitted to the Dance Department?

 Students declaring Dance as their major must audition for class placements and scholarships.
 All prospective students must first apply to UMBC through the university’s application process.
 Admission to UMBC is primarily based on a student’s academic record.
 Once admitted, a student can take any dance course appropriate for their level of training.
 Dance majors must complete a gateway course (Intermediate Contemporary Technique II) with a B or better to continue in the major.

 How can I take a tour of UMBC?

 Contact the Admissions Office online or by phone: 410-455-2292 or 1-800-UMBC-4U2

 Can I observe and/or participate in a dance class?
 How do I know what level class to take?

 The Dance Department encourages prospective students to visit the department either to observe or try a dance class.
 Fill out and submit this form or contact the department (410-455-2179).
 A prospective student should participate or observe Ballet III or IV, or Intermediate Modern Dance Technique I or II.
 You should arrive at the department office (Performing Arts and Humanities Building Room 343) at least 15 minutes before the class and will be directed to the dressing room and studio.
 You must plan to attend the class from beginning to end.
 If you are not sure about the appropriate level for you, please realize that our Level I classes are beginning courses designed for students who have very little prior dance training.
 If you have been dancing your whole life, you will want to take an intermediate level class.